sevans09/growthModeling/README.md

 # growthModeling
-Used Facebook's Prophet API to predict staffing needs.
+Used Facebook's Prophet API to forecast staffing needs.